 Perhaps one of the best ways to spot a tourist within a flood of New Yorkers is by his or her pronunciation of Houston Street.
-Most assume that like the city in Texas, this New York street name is pronounced “Hue-stun.”
+Most assume that like the city in Texas, Houston Street in NYC is pronounced “Hue-stun.”
 However, born and bred New Yorkers know that the name is actually pronounced “How-stun” — though very few people know why.
-We at Untapped Cities decided to figure out how, exactly, this strange pronunciation of Houston came about:
+We at Untapped Cities decided to figure out how, exactly, this strange pronunciation of Houston Street in NYC came about:

 A recent New York Times article answers this question with Gerard Koeppel’s book, “City on a Grid: How New York Became New York.”
 In his book, Koeppel explains that the city of Houston was named after Sam Houston, the politician who assisted in the official severance of Texas from Mexico.
 However, New York’s Houston Street is named after an entirely different person: William Houstoun.